 The bedroom offered a lot of space, dual nightstands, another large television, and a desk suitable for two laptops or more.
 I had just two minor complaints about the bedroom.
 The first was that there were no international plugs in the room, though there was one in the living room.
 The second complaint was a lack of windows when wrap-around, floor-to-ceiling would have been a nice touch.

 The hotel lobby is on the 41st floor, an express elevator takes guests from a ground floor entrance.
 The entire hotel was exquisite and it was clear that it was nearly brand new, opened just 16 months ago, November 2018.

-On the 40th floor, the outdoor pool and fitness center are small but mighty.
+On the 40th floor, the outdoor swimming pool and fitness center are small but mighty.
 Given the limited number of guests, snagging a lounger by the pool was no problem, but at full occupancy, they may be harder to obtain.
 Stunning views of the city are available from anywhere on the floor including the pool bar at the end of the pool.

 A buffet spread was offered for pastries, fruits, cereals and other accouterments for any diner.

 I also bought dinner and room service from the first-floor restaurant associated with the hotel, Botanica + Co.
 The prices were what should be expected for a Western hotel in Asia, about $8-12/entreé.